Benzodiazepine Addiction and Abuse

 The Effects of Benzos

-In general, Benzos produce a feeling of calmness almost immediately, with few immediate adverse effects in most users.
+In general, Benzos produce a feeling of calmness within 30-45 minutes, although extended release versions may take up to 1 hours.
+Most users experience few immediate adverse effects.
 Benzos alter the neurochemistry in the brain, and the user can develop a fast dependency on the drugs.
 Side effects of Benzodiazepine use include:

 - Antisocial behavior